YH-Hung/compact-native-image/README.md

 # Builder stage - contains build tools and dependencies
 FROM ubuntu:22.04 AS builder
 RUN apt-get install build-essential cmake git...
-# Build gRPC from source
+# Build gRPC and prometheus-cpp from source

 # Runtime stage - minimal dependencies only
 FROM ubuntu:22.04